waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 Next, the person who pushed the merged work decides to go back and rebase their work instead; they do a `git push --force` to overwrite the history on the server.
 You then fetch from that server, bringing down the new commits.

 Insert 18333fig0338.png
 Figure 3-38.
-Someone pushes rebased commits, abandoning commits you’ve based your work on.
+Someone pushes rebased commits, abandoning commits youï¿½ve based your work on.

-At this point, you have to merge this work in again, even though you’ve already done so.
+At this point, you have to merge this work in again, even though youï¿½ve already done so.
 Rebasing changes the SHA-1 hashes of these commits so to Git they look like new commits, when in fact you already have the C4 work in your history (see Figure 3-39).

 Insert 18333fig0339.png
 Figure 3-39.
 You merge in the same work again into a new merge commit.

 You have to merge that work in at some point so you can keep up with the other developer in the future.
 After you do that, your commit history will contain both the C4 and C4' commits, which have different SHA-1 hashes but introduce the same work and have the same commit message.
-If you run a `git log` when your history looks like this, you’ll see two commits that have the same author date and message, which will be confusing.
-Furthermore, if you push this history back up to the server, you’ll reintroduce all those rebased commits to the central server, which can further confuse people.
+If you run a `git log` when your history looks like this, youï¿½ll see two commits that have the same author date and message, which will be confusing.
+Furthermore, if you push this history back up to the server, youï¿½ll reintroduce all those rebased commits to the central server, which can further confuse people.

-If you treat rebasing as a way to clean up and work with commits before you push them, and if you only rebase commits that have never been available publicly, then you’ll be fine.
+If you treat rebasing as a way to clean up and work with commits before you push them, and if you only rebase commits that have never been available publicly, then youï¿½ll be fine.
 If you rebase commits that have already been pushed publicly, and people may have based work on those commits, then you may be in for some frustrating trouble.

 ## Summary ##

-We’ve covered basic branching and merging in Git.
+Weï¿½ve covered basic branching and merging in Git.
 You should feel comfortable creating and switching to new branches, switching between branches and merging local branches together.
 You should also be able to share your branches by pushing them to a shared server, working with others on shared branches and rebasing your branches before they are shared.